Hawker Hurricane variants: Hurricane Mk I (Early production)

-Hurricane MkI (Mid-late production)
+Hurricane Mk I (Mid-late production)

 In 1939, several changes were made to the Hurricane.
 The powerplant was changed to the Merlin III driving a de Havilland or Rotol constant speed metal propeller.
 Ejector exhaust stacks were fitted for added thrust.
-The fabric covered wings were replaced by re-stressed metal-covered wings.
+The fabric-covered wings were replaced by re-stressed metal-covered wings.
 An armour-glass panel was incorporated on the front of the windscreen.
 The "rod" aerial mast was replaced by a streamlined, tapered design.